Business and Basis of Presentation (Policies)

 COVID-19global pandemic that began in March 2020 continues to impact our business.
 Measures taken by federal, state and local governments to prevent the spread of

-COVID-19have adversely affected workforces, certain economies, and financial markets resulting in a significant economic downturn.
+COVID-19have adversely affected workforces, business operations and overall economic conditions resulting in a significant economic downturn.
 We experienced a rapid decline in revenue from advertising, programming, events and book sales.
 Several advertisers reduced or ceased advertising spending due to the outbreak and

 orders that effectively shut many businesses down.
 The revenue decline impacted our broadcast segment, which derives substantial revenue from local advertisers who have been particularly hard hit due to social distancing and government interventions, and our publishing segment, which derives revenue from book sales through retail stores and live events.